LLNL/Abmarl/docs/src/overview.rst

 First, we have :ref:`Agents <api_agent>`.
 An agent is an object with an observation and action space.
 Many practitioners may be accustomed to gym.Env's interface, which defines the observation and action space for the *environment*.
-However, in heterogeneous multi-agent settings, each *agent* can have different spaces; thus we assign these spaces to the agents and not the environment.
+However, in heterogeneous multiagent settings, each *agent* can have different spaces; thus we assign these spaces to the agents and not the environment.

 An agent can be created like so: